andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/3 While Loop.md

 Count is 4
 ```

 You could explain what is happening similar to this.
 Create a new variable called "count" of type integer and with the value 0.
 The condition of the while loop is "count < 5".
 Run code inside while because "0 < 5" is `True`.
 Inside the loop we output the current value of count, in this case "Count is 0".
 Then we increase the value of count by one, in this case to 1.
 Again we check the condition and go inside the loop, because "1 < 5".
 We print the message "Count is 1" on a new line and increase count by one.
 This will be repeated until count has a value of 5.
-So the last printed message is "Count is 4", then we increase count to 5 and then we stop repeating because `5 < 5` is `False`.
+So the last printed message is "Count is 4", then we increase count to 5.
+Then we stop repeating, because `5 < 5` is `False`, and go after the loop.

 ```python
 total = 0